meshery/meshery/docs/pages/extensibility/api.md

 - Mutations for creating, updating, and deleting data.
 - Subscriptions for watching for any data changes.

-{% include alert.html type="dark" title="Meshery's GraphQL Schema" content="See <a href='/reference/graphql-apis'>GraphQL API Reference</a> Self-generated API documentation for Meshery’s GraphQL API.
+{% include alert.html type="dark" title="Meshery's GraphQL API Reference" content="See <a href='/reference/graphql-apis'>GraphQL API Reference</a> Self-generated API documentation for Meshery’s GraphQL API.
 The API can be explored interactively using the GraphQL Playground.
 Documentation is generated from Meshery’s GraphQL schema.
 Each table below documents a GraphQL type." %}

 #### REST